How to Set Up Wi-Fi Network for Apple TV?

 - Find and select the devices.

-From the same tab, the policy can be associated with device groups, users or user groups instead of devices.
+From the same tab, the policy can be associated with device groups, users, user groups, or domains instead of devices.

 If you are on a page that lists the policies,